Machine learning for in-situ composition mapping in a self-driving magnetron sputtering system: Methods

 Based on this, the rate of deposition follows

 where $a$ is the emission rate from the source, $n$ is the order of the cosine distribution describing the shape of the flux, $r$ is the distance from the centre of the magnetron target surface to the point of deposition, and $\theta$ is the incident angle between the normal of the receiving surface (QCM or sample) and the vector from the magnetron centre, see Figure \ref{fig:flux_model}.
-For a given sputter process determined by setpoints of $P_k$ and $p_\text{Ar}$, $n$ and $a$ values, are fitted by minimising the root mean square difference between the experimental readings $\dot{m}_i$ at the three sensors and the flux model predictions at the corresponding QCM positions.
+Values for $\theta$, $\varphi$ and $r$ are computed based on careful measurements of the chamber's internal geometry.
+At the substrate centre, typical values are $\theta$ = 43.2\textdegree, $\varphi$ = 28.4\textdegree and $r$ = 155 mm.
+For a given sputter process determined by setpoints of $P_k$ and $p_\text{Ar}$, $n$ and $a$ values are fitted by minimising the root mean square difference between the experimental readings $\dot{m}_i$ at the three sensors and the flux model predictions at the corresponding QCM positions.
 This procedure is detailed in \cite{david-sorme-thesis}.
 These calculations are implemented in the SDL code and performed automatically during operation, resulting in characterisation of the specific flux distribution for each sputtering condition tested.